bitfrog/BFS/README.md

 ```
 Window:
-1. Download the client:  http://xxx xxx xxx  xx
+1. Download the client.
 2. Create a folder for BFS
 3. Move bfs-qt.exe into your BFS folder
 4. Go to your C:\Users\You_User_Name\AppData\Roaming\BFS Directory and create a bfs.conf file.
 5. Start bfs-qt.exe

-Mac:
+Mac and Linux:
-To be released soon.
+1. Please follow the bitcoin guideline for the installation.

 ```

 Sample bfs.conf file